radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ![image alt text](assets/image_0.png)

-Latest versions of Revit (2017/2018) use .NET Framework 4.6 (4.6.1 or 4.6.2), if you are targeting a version prior 2017 [change it accordingly](https://knowledge.autodesk.com/search-result/caas/CloudHelp/cloudhelp/2016/ENU/Revit-API/files/GUID-FEF0ED40-8658-4C69-934D-7F83FB5D5B63-htm.html).
-I used `DynamoUnchained.ZeroTouch` as Project Name and `DynamoUnchained` as Solution Name (a solution can contain multiple projects).
+The latest versions of Revit (2017/2018) use .NET Framework 4.6 (4.6.1 or 4.6.2), so if you are targeting a version prior to 2017, [change it accordingly](https://knowledge.autodesk.com/search-result/caas/CloudHelp/cloudhelp/2016/ENU/Revit-API/files/GUID-FEF0ED40-8658-4C69-934D-7F83FB5D5B63-htm.html).
+I used `DynamoWorkshop.ZeroTouch` as Project Name and `DynamoWorkshop` as Solution Name (a solution can contain multiple projects).

 ![image alt text](assets/image_1.png)

 ### References

-To extend Dynamo at a very basic level (eg. manipulating native .NET data types as strings, numbers…) you don’t need to add any reference.
-But to interact with its geometry types we need to add a few.
+To extend Dynamo at a very basic level (eg. manipulating native .NET data types like strings, numbers…) you don’t need to add any references.
+But if we want interact with Dynamo's geometry types, we need to add a few.
 We’ll be using NuGet, as it makes referencing super easy and it lets you build your node even without Dynamo or Revit installed.

 ![image alt text](assets/image_2.png)